eworm-de/pacredir/README.md

 Usage
 -----

+Make sure *mDNS* is enabled in `systemd-resolved`, and also make sure it is enabled for all interface you want to use this with.
+Run `resolvectl` to get an overview.

-Enable systemd services `pacserve` and `pacredir`, open TCP port `7078` and add the following line to your repository definitions in `pacman.conf`:
+Then enable and start systemd services `pacserve` and `pacredir`, allow TCP port `7078` in your firewall and add the following line to your repository definitions in `pacman.conf`:

     Include = /etc/pacman.d/pacredir